Pilatus P-2: Design and development

-After the end of their Swiss Air Force service, the survivors (numbering about 48) were sold into civilian service.
-In 2008 at least 23 appeared on the national registers of Switzerland, Germany, France, the United Kingdom and the United States.
-They proved to be a popular civil flyer's aeroplane and have often appeared in Luftwaffe garb in films and airshows as an unidentified "enemy" aircraft.
+After the type's withdrawal from service by the Swiss Air Force, most of the surviving aircraft (roughly around 48) were sold to the civil sector.
+During 2008, at least 23 appeared on the national registers of Switzerland, Germany, France, the United Kingdom and the United States.
+They proved to be a popular civil flyer's airplane and have often appeared in Luftwaffe markings in films and airshows as an unidentified "enemy" aircraft.